lamindb.Storage¶

 ,TracksUpdates

-Storage locations of artifacts such as folders and S3 buckets.
+Storage locations of artifacts such as local directories or S3 buckets.

-A LaminDB instance can only write artifacts to its managed storage locations and merely reads artifacts from its referenced storage locations.
+A LaminDB instance can only write artifacts to its managed storage locations.

 The